The highest resolution images ever taken of the Sun.

 The images, collected with the Daniel K. Inouye Solar Telescope of the National Science Foundation, show the Sun in unprecedented detail, revealing features for the first time, measuring just 30 kilometers.

-The 4 meter long Inouye solar telescope is located near the top of the volcano Haleakala ("House of the Sun" in Hawaiian ) on the island of Maui in Hawaii, and these incredible images of the sun is his debut in the world.
+The 4 meter long Inouye solar telescope is located near the top of the volcano Haleakala ("House of the Sun" in Hawaiian) on the island of Maui in Hawaii, and these incredible images of the sun is his debut in the world.

 We read in statements by France Córdova, director of the National Science Foundation (= NSF): “Ever since NSF started working with this ground-based telescope, we have been looking forward to the first images.
 We can now share these images and videos, which are the most detailed of the Sun to date. "Αυτό This telescope will improve our understanding of what causes space weather and ultimately help us better predict solar storms."

-"These first images are just the beginning," said David Boboltz, program director in NSF's astronomical sciences division.
-"The Inouye Solar Telescope, in its first 5 years of life, will collect more information about our Sun than all the solar data collected since the marked the Sun with a telescope for the first time in 1612.”
+"These first images are just the beginning," said David Boboltz, program director at NSF Astronomy.
+"The Inouye solar telescope during the first 5 years of its life will collect more information about our Sun than all the solar data collected since Galileo first marked the Sun with a telescope in 1612."

-iGuRu.gr The Best Technology Site in Greecefgns
+iGuRu.gr The Best Technology Site in Greeceggns

 Written by Dimitris